Emma Woodhouse and Pride and Prejudice's Mr. Darcy: The Double Standard

-Mr. Darcy does grow throughout the book, but he is not without his flaws.
+Mr. Darcy does grow throughout Pride and Prejudice, but he is not without his flaws.
 I had difficulty getting past his rudeness towards others, particularly his mean comment about Elizabeth Bennet’s appearance and her family.
 Though he does learn from his mistakes, why do we forgive him but not Emma?
 We need to hold Darcy accountable.

 We should begin by looking at the similarities between Emma and Darcy.

 Both characters are prejudiced, with a focus on wealth and ranking.
 Emma disapproves of Robert Martin because he is a farmer and she looks down upon the Coles because they earned their fortune through trade.
 However, Emma grows throughout the book, regretting her prejudices against Jane Fairfax and Miss Bates, ending with sincere interest in their well-being and happiness.

 Emma keeps company with the Bates family, who are poor, while, in Pride and Prejudice, it is hard for Darcy to interact with anyone outside of his circle, especially those “below” him.
 When we are first introduced to Darcy, he says: “…there is not another woman in the room, whom it would not be a punishment to me to stand up with”.
 In this scene, Darcy would be of the highest consequence because he is the wealthiest, and yet he does not interact with others and looks down on them, as well as insults them.